 University policies and procedures provide both a guideline and system of accountability to aid in establishing and maintaining personal and community standards.
 In compliance with all federal, state, and local laws, the University of New Haven prohibits the possession, manufacture, sale, distribution, and unlawful use/abuse of any and all controlled substances and drugs.
 The University also abides by and enforces Connecticut State laws regarding alcohol (sec.
 30-89, 30-89a) which state that only persons 21 years of age or older may buy, deliver, consume, possess, or transport alcoholic beverages, and outline legal obligations for persons exercising dominion over dwelling units.
+The possession, sale, or use of powdered alcohol is a violation of Connecticut state law regardless of age effective October 1, 2015.
 Additionally, there are many other provisions of University policy that pertain to alcohol.